AriciMLF/Disk-partition-simulator/README.md

 Persistence:

 All partition and file metadata are saved to disk, ensuring no data is lost when the program is restarted.

+!Update!
+User Management:

+Added user accounts for partitions to control access and permissions.
+Support multi-user functionality with authentication.
-Planned Features
+Planned Features:
-Encryption:
+1.Encryption:

 Implement encryption for files and directories to secure data stored in the virtual disk.
 Enable decryption when accessing files with appropriate permissions.
-User Management:

-Add user accounts for partitions to control access and permissions.
-Support multi-user functionality with authentication.
 Potential Use Cases
 Educational Tool: Learn about file systems, directory structures, and partitioning in a simulated environment.
 Programming Practice: Experiment with concepts like metadata management, file operations, and Unix-like commands.